genlaw/genlaw.github.io/index.md

         <a class="publications" href="https://scholar.google.com/citations?user=xjVV6xgAAAAJ">Google Scholar</a>
       </p>
       <p class="blurb">
-        Cooper studies how to align the use of AI/ML with broader public values, and has published numerous papers at top ML conferences, interdisciplinary computing venues, and tech law review journals.
+        Cooper studies how to make more reliable conclusions when using ML methods in practice.
+This work has thus-far focused on empirically motivated, theoretically grounded problems in Bayesian inference, model selection, and deep learning.
+Cooper has published numerous papers at top ML conferences, interdisciplinary computing venues, and tech law journals.
 Much of this work has been recognized with spotlight and contributed talk awards.
 Cooper has also been recognized as a Rising Star in EECS (MIT, 2021).
-Since 2020, Cooper has been the Ph.D. student organizer for the MacArthur-funded Artificial Intelligence Policy and Practice initiative at Cornell, an interdisciplinary working group that studies the technical, social, and legal implications of AI technology.
       </p>
     </figcaption>
   </figure>